-Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 23.00 \$2,046,830 All Programs Current services adjustments- Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
-Personnel increases include a total pay scale increase of 2.0% for non-collectively bargained City employees, which is offset by an increased City-wide vacancy savings factor.
-0.00 \$8,852 Multiple Programs Retention Bonuses - The FY 2025 budget includes one-time funding for retention bonuses for City Departments with high turnover and significant vacancy rates in the Non-Departmental budget.
-This includes but is not limited to DCHS, Sheriff, Clerk of the Circuit Court, and DECC.
-Upon approval of the budget, staff will return to Council with a plan to apply these resources in the areas of most significant need.
-0.00 \$0 TOTAL FY 2025 APPROVED ALL FUNDS BUDGET 23.00 \$2,055,682
+Adjustments FTE Amount TOTAL FY 2024 APPROVED ALL FUNDS BUDGET 23.00 \$2,046,830 All Programs Current services adjustments - Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including regular increases and/or decreases in salaries & benefits, contracts, and materials.
+Personnel increases include a total pay scale increase of 2.0% for non-collectively bargained City employees, which is offset by salary savings due to turnover.
+0.00 \$8,852 TOTAL FY 2025 PROPOSED ALL FUNDS BUDGET 23.00 \$2,055,682